 “As we reimagine how we use and value resources in a circular economy, we have the valuable opportunity to also redefine work.
 The labour market needs to be inclusive, offer quality jobs and train the workforce in the skills necessary for the systems shift.
 The Circular Jobs Initiative aims to ensure we create a labour market that allows both workers and the planet to thrive.” - Joke Dufourmont, Lead of the Circular Jobs Initiative

-The launch of the Circular Jobs Initiative is being marked by events in Amsterdam (11 March), New York City (20 March) and Brussels (tba).
-Register to join or sign up to our newsletter below to stay in the loop on the Circular Jobs Initiative.
+The launch of the Circular Jobs Initiative was marked by events in Amsterdam, New York City and Brussels.
+Have you missed our launch events?
+Would you like to meet us during our next event?
+Sign up to our newsletter below to receive all relevant invitations and stay in the loop on the Circular Jobs Initiative.

 This project was made possible thanks to the support of the Goldschmeding Foundation.